brendenconnors/brendenconnors/README.md

 ### Hi there 👋 I'm Brenden

-I am currently working as a Machine Learning Engineer at [Symend](https://symend.com/).
-Current work involves building data pipelines & ML models using semi-structured data.
+I am currently working as a Basketball Data Scientist for the Sacramento Kings.
+Previously I was working as a Machine Learning Engineer at [Symend](https://symend.com/).
 I received my BS in Mathematics from Montana State University - Billings in 2019, and my MS in Data Science from the University of Montana 🐻 in 2021.
 Feel free to check out my [website](https://brendenconnors.github.io/) (WIP) to check out my projects/posts.

 ## Interests Include
 - Both traditional statistical learning and deep learning as a whole